James Broun-Ramsay, 1st Marquess of Dalhousie

 James Andrew Broun-Ramsay, 1st Marquess of Dalhousie (22 April 1812 – 19 December 1860), known as the Earl of Dalhousie between 1838 and 1849, was a Scottish statesman and colonial administrator in British India.
 He served as Governor-General of India from 1848 to 1856.

 He established the foundations of the colonial educational system in India by adding mass education in addition to elite higher education.
 He introduced passenger trains to the railways, the electric telegraph and uniform postage, which he described as the "three great engines of social improvement".
 He also founded the Public Works Department in India.
-He stands out as the far-sighted Governor-General who consolidated East India Company rule in India, laid the foundations of its later administration, and by his sound policy which enabled his successors to stem the tide of rebellion.
+He was notable for his consolidation of East India Company rule in India, and laid the foundations of its later administration.

 His period of rule in India directly preceded the transformation into the Victorian Raj period of Indian administration.
 He was denounced by many in Britain on the eve of his death as having failed to notice the signs of the brewing Indian Rebellion of 1857, having aggravated the crisis by his overbearing self-confidence, centralizing activity and expansive annexations.